 • The safe use of all weapon systems.

 Those evaluations are executed in the simulator and at sea.
-EGUERMIN possesses a state of the art simulator capable of testing ship’s crew in any MCM environment using their on board systems and weapons.
+The Navy Academy possesses a state of the art simulator capable of testing ship’s crew in any MCM environment using their on board systems and weapons.